oscar-system/oscar-website/etc/README.server.md

     cp /home/oscar/oscar-website/etc/oscar-website.* /etc/systemd/system/
     systemctl enable oscar-website.service oscar-website.path

+Also helpful is to study the log for the relevant systemd units

+    journalctl -f -u oscar-website.*

 A problem that sometimes happens (e.g. if one directly pokes into the git clone) are broken file permissions which can impede further operations, such as git pulling updates or jekyll updating the website.
 To fix these, run the